usc-sail/child-adult-diarization/README.md

 # child-adult-diarization

-Public child-adult speaker diarization or classification model and code with simulated conversations
+Public child-adult speaker diarization or classification model and code with simulated conversations.
+Can be used both for zero-shot and transfer-learning.

 ## Quick Start
 1. Clone this repo and cd to whisper-modeling